Gourav2205/Dog-VS-Cat-Classification/README.md

 # Dog-VS-Cat-Classification

-1. open this file in google colab
+1. Open the .ipynb file in google colab
 2. Create a account in kaggle.com and generate a api token
 3. Run all of the codes in the colab file 1 by 1
 4. Upload this 2 images to test the project on your goggle collab content folder